Is the Wavefunction Already an Object on Space?: Introduction

+A more natural construction, based on the wavefunctional formulation of quantum field theory for bosonic fields, was presented in \citep{Stoica2023TheRelationWavefunction3DSpaceMWILocalBeablesProbabilities}.
+In this construction, a wavefunctional $\Phi$ on the configuration space of classical fields can be understood as a field with infinitely many components, with each of these components being a classical field configuration $\phi$ along with $\Phi[\phi]$, the value of the wavefunctional $\Phi$ for the field configuration $\phi$.
+However, it is unclear at this point how this would work for fermionic fields (Remark \ref{rem:thm:qf_space:fermions}).

-While an enhanced and simpler representation of the wavefunction on space in the same spirit as in \cite{Stoica2019RepresentationOfWavefunctionOn3D} may be useful, we will see that this is not necessary to establish that the wavefunction is an object on the $3$-dimensional space.
-In this article I will show that the wavefunction \emph{already is} such an object, in precisely the same way as objects in Euclidean geometry or in classical physics.
+Both these representations constitute a proof of concept, helping us to understand that the wavefunction may be just a simpler way to represent something that secretly is an object on space.
+It would be useful to also have a way of understanding this that is more similar to the way of understanding geometric objects in space , at least for mathematicians, and with minimal reinterpretations of the wavefunction on the configuration space, which is an extremely useful concept .
+In this article, I will show that the wavefunction already is an object precisely like the objects in Euclidean geometry or in classical physics .

-The article is organized as follows.
-Section \sref{s:types} makes an inventory of the types of objects on space in geometry and in classical physics.
-Section \sref{s:wf_space} contains a proof that the wavefunction is such an object, and it does not have qualitatively new properties compared to other objects on space.
-In Section \sref{s:klein} it is shown that this is also true in the precise sense of Klein's \emph{Erlangen Program}.
-Section \sref{s:wigner} discusses this result in relation to the classification of quantum particles by the representations of the spacetime isometries realized by Wigner and Bargmann.
-Section \sref{s:empirical} shows that empirical data support these conclusions.
-The final Section \sref{s:discussion} discusses these results in the context raised by critics of the idea that the wavefunction is sufficient in quantum mechanics.
+The article is organized as follows: Section \ref{s:types} makes an inventory of the types of objects on space in geometry and in classical physics.
+Section \ref{s:wf_space} contains a proof that the wavefunction is such an object and does not have qualitatively new properties compared to other objects on space.
+In Section \ref{s:klein}, it is shown how this is true also in the precise sense of Klein's Erlangen Program.
+Section \ref{s:wigner} discusses this result in relation to the classification of quantum particles by the representations of the spacetime isometries realized by Wigner and Bargmann.
+Section \ref{s:empirical} explains that the already existing empirical data are consistent with these conclusions, and they are naturally interpreted as about objects on space.
+The final section, Section \ref{s:discussion}, discusses these results in the context of the idea, raised by critics, that the wavefunction is sufficient in quantum mechanics.

-\section{Euclidean geometry explanation}
+\section{Euclidean Geometry Explanation}

 This section contains an intuitive explanation of the fact that the wavefunction already is an object on space, based on Euclidean geometry.
-Symmetry groups, discussed in Sec. \sref{s:explanation_symmetry}, will deepen this insight.
+Symmetry groups, discussed in Section \ref{s:explanation_symmetry}, will deepen this insight.

-\subsection{Types of classical objects on space}
+\subsection{Types of Classical Objects on Space}

 Based on Euclidean geometry and classical physics, let us see what kinds of objects count as objects on space.